twosevenska/lucas/README.md

 ## How to run

 This program runs from the terminal and expects a url as an argument.
+The output will result in a newline separated list of urls and a counter of how many times that entry is repeated.

 ### Example